The TB Action Group (TBAG) is a network for people affected by TB in the UK. The group:

-TBAG members receive ongoing support from each other too, at regular meetings and social events where they may also discuss national and international TB issues and advocacy opportunities.
+TBAG members are available to give support to TB patients during and after their treatment, via telephone, face to face or email.
+TBAG members receive ongoing support from each other too, at regular meetings and social events where they may also discuss national and international TB issues.

 TBAG is increasingly becoming an independent organisation and the first point of call for TB policy-makers who need the patient’s perspective.
-TBAG is widely consulted on TB policy and practice, such as the recent NICE guidelines for the management and control of TB and a consultation on the social determinants of TB, co-sponsored by the World Health Organisation, United Nations Development Programme and others.
+The group is widely consulted on TB policy and practice, such as the recent NICE guidelines for the management and control of TB and a consultation on the social determinants of TB, co-sponsored by the World Health Organization, United Nations Development Programme and others.
 Find out more in Amy’s story.

 Get in touch